mathjax/MathJax-docs/input/tex/index.rst

 The TeX input jax can be configured to look for whatever markers you want to use for your math delimiters.
-See the :ref:`TeX configuration options <configure-tex>` section for details on how to customize the delimiters, and other options for TeX input.
+See the :ref:`TeX configuration options <tex-options>` section for details on how to customize the delimiters, and other options for TeX input.

 The TeX input processor handles conversion of your mathematical